-- a. a plan covering a sole proprietor with funding that continues past an expected retirement date with payment due in a lump sum; - b. using the aggregate actuarial cost method for a plan covering three employees, in which the principal is near retirement and the other employees are relatively young; and - c. a plan amendment with an amortization period so long that overall plan actuarially determined contributions would be scheduled to occur too late to make plan benefit payments when due. - Implications of Contribution Allocation Procedure or Funding Policy- If the actuary is performing a funding valuation that does not include a prescribed assumption or method set by law, the actuary should qualitatively assess the implications of the contribution allocation procedure or plan sponsor's funding policy on the plan's expected future contributions and funded status.
-For purposes of this section, contributions set by law or by a contract, such as a collective bargaining agreement, constitute a funding policy.
-In making this assessment, the actuary may presume that all actuarial assumptions will be realized and the plan sponsor (or other contributing entity) will make contributions anticipated by the contribution allocation procedure or funding policy.
-The actuary's assessment should be disclosed in accordance with section 4.1(y).
+- a. a plan covering a sole proprietor with funding that continues past an expected retirement date with payment due in a lump sum; - b. using the aggregate actuarial cost method for a plan covering three employees, in which the principal is near retirement and the other employees are relatively young; and - c. a plan amendment with an amortization period so long that overall plan actuarially determined contributions would be scheduled to occur too late to make plan benefit payments when due. - 3.19 Implications of Contribution Allocation Procedure or Funding Policy-If the actuary is performing a funding valuation, the actuary should qualitatively assess the implications of the contribution allocation procedure or plan sponsor's funding policy on the plan's expected future contributions and funded status.
+For purposes of this section, constitute a funding policy.
+If the contribution allocation procedure results in an actuarially determined contribution that is less than the normal cost plus interest on the unfunded actuarial accrued liability, the actuary should estimate how long before the actuarially determined contribution is expected to exceed that amount.
+If contributions are set by law or by a contract (such as a collective bargaining agreement), the actuary should estimate the period over which the unfunded actuarial accrued liability is expected to be fully amortized.
+The actuary should assess whether the contribution allocation procedure or funding policy is significantly inconsistent with the plan accumulating assets adequate to make benefit payments when due, and estimate the approximate time until assets are depleted.

+For purposes of this section, the actuary may presume that all actuarial assumptions will be realized and the plan sponsor (or other contributing entity) will make contributions anticipated by the contribution allocation procedure or funding policy.